jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/naoeus/README.md

 1. [roslaunch jsk_nao_startup.launch](../jsk_nao_statup/README.md)
 2. Please refer to `Control NAO via roseus`.
 3. Please try methods, you can refer to the explanations below how to try them.
+If there is a sign of `kochigami-develop`, please follow (Interface when controlling NAO and Pepper via roseus)[../README.md].

 Methods
 -------